David Hernández de la Fuente: Biography

 Hernández de la Fuente was born in Madrid in 1974 and he studied at the Complutense University of Madrid.
 He obtained university degrees in Classics, Spanish Philology and Law from Madrid University and a PhD in Classics (2005), supervised by Carlos García Gual, and Sociology (2011), supervised by Antonio López Peláez and Sagrario Segado Sánchez-Cabezudo.
 After the completion of his PhD, he has been lecturer of Classical Studies at the Charles III University of Madrid, Fellow of the Humboldt Foundation at the Chair of Ancient History of the University of Potsdam and Professor at the Department of Ancient History at the Spanish National University of Distance Education (UNED).
 He has been visiting scholar at several European and American universities, such as Columbia University, University of Florence, Paris West University Nanterre La Défense or Free University of Berlin.

-Currently, he is a Faculty Member of the Department of Classics at the Complutense University of Madrid.
+Currently, he is Professor of Greek Philology of the Department of Classics at the Complutense University of Madrid.